TimidRobot/solo-agent/README.md

   - For example: [The alternative: ProxyCommand to the rescue - SSH Agent Forwarding considered harmful](https://heipei.github.io/2015/02/26/SSH-Agent-Forwarding-considered-harmful/#the-alternative-proxycommand-to-the-rescue)

-- Use seperate SSH Keys for different scopes (including read-only keys).
+- Use separate SSH Keys for different scopes (including read-only keys).
   Accomplish this by either:

   - Use `solo-agent` to isolate keys when ForwardAgent is needed (ex. for